Contact Us

 ASP Model vs SaaS Model

 The SaaS model offers various multi-tenancy benefits.
-Multi-tenancy here also means that every customer that uses the software is provided with the same version of it.
-Every customer gets the same upgrades and features for free, as a guaranteed benefit of subscription service.
+Multi-tenancy here also means that every customer who uses the software is provided with the same version of it.
+Every customer gets the same upgrades and features for free as a guaranteed benefit of the subscription service.
 The SaaS model is scalable and eliminates the main difficulties with the customization process.
 For the vendor, the SaaS multi-tenancy will minimize the overall costs on operation and sales cycles, providing efficient resource utilization.
 The SaaS model allows for improving customer service and strategy.

 ASP doesn’t provide multi-tenancy.
 However, the ASP model may be used by the vendor, who is looking for a simpler model for business and doesn’t want to spend time on re-architecting the product.
 Another difference is that the term ASP can mean not only business applications but also service or infrastructure software.
+Saas and ASP

-SaaS
+ASP SaaS

 Single-tenant approach Multi-tenant approach